How to Trim Goat Hooves

 Bucks tend to use their hind legs when mounting does.
 This will become increasingly difficult to do if their hooves are overgrown.
 An animal with an overgrown goat hoof will feel discouraged and uninterested in moving, let alone mating.

-Finally, goats that experience overgrown hooves or any hoof infection might also experience other types of infections or health issues such as arthritis or problems with their tendons and joints.
+Finally, goats that experience overgrown hooves might also experience other types of infections or health issues such as arthritis or problems with their tendons and joints.
 This will eventually negatively affect their health, socialization, and productivity.

 As you can see, there’s more to overgrown goat hoof care than just simple vanity.
 Proper hoof trimming directly ties into the animal’s overall health.